There are 3 types of menus on Single Digital Presence (SDP) websites:

 In the Add menu link screen, start typing the page title and choose the correct page from the list of published pages that appears in the dropdown.

 You then need to add a Menu link title*.
 Generally use the exact page name here, though we can shorten it in special circumstances.

 Note that changes made in menus appear on the live site immediately, so while you're working, untick the checkbox in the Enabled column.
 When you've finished adding and ordering the items in your menu, tick all items to make them display on the site.

-Once you’ve added all the menu items you want to include, go back to view the menu page you've been working on and drag and drop your items into order using the grabber tool.
+Once you’ve added all the menu items you want to include, go back to view the menu page and drag and drop your items into order using the grabber tool.

 You can also drag to ‘indent’ the items to push them to level 2 or 3.
 Our side menus (site section navigation) only display down to level 3.